llvm/circt/docs/Dialects/FIRRTL/RationaleFIRRTL.md

 parsing an SFC Annotation file and converting this to operation or argument attributes.

-## ABI
+### ABI

-An auxillary spec has been written, shipped with the firrtl spec, which is the firrtl ABI spec.
+An auxillary spec has been written, shipped with the FIRRTL spec, which is the FIRRTL ABI spec.
 This spec was co-developed with the CIRCT implementation and the CIRCT implementation conforms to that spec.
 That spec covers the effects of several annotations, naming, verilog structure, and other issues.

+### Adding Features

+The FIRRTL parser uses the specification version declared in the FIR file to enable or disable certain features.
+To avoid having to develop the specification and parser in lock-step, the parser uses the `nextFIRVersion` and `missingSpecFIRVersion` constants to gate new language features.
+The `next*` marker is used for features that are in the spec's main branch, but haven't been released yet.
+The `missingSpec*` marker is used for features that have not landed in the spec yet.
+When a new spec version is released, the `next*` marker in the FIRRTL parser is replaced with a concrete `{x,y,z}` version tag.

+To add new features to the FIRRTL parser and specification, use this procedure:

+1. Implement the feature in the FIRRTL parser and feature gate it behind the `missingSpecFIRVersion` constant.
+2. Iterate on the feature and experiment and debug it.
+3. Create a PR in the FIRRTL specficiation repository describing the stable version of the new feature.
+4. Once the spec PR lands, change the parser to use the `nextFIRVersion` constant for your feature instead, which will include it in the next release.

+### Handling Specification Releases

+When a new version of the FIRRTL spec is released, all features using the `nextFIRVersion` constant in the parser are part of that release.
+Search and replace that constant with a concrete `{x,y,z}` version tag.
+Bump the `nextFIRVersion` constant to the next assumed release.

 ## Naming